sng-11/Credit_Risk_Analysis/README.md

 As seen from above, the balanced accuracy score is 66.2% for this model.
-For high_risk, the precision is 9% while the sensitivity (recall) is 63%.
-The F1 score is therefore 0.16.
+For high_risk, the precision is only 1% while the sensitivity (recall) is 63%.
+The F1 score is therefore 0.02.
 For low_risk, the precision is 100% while the sensitivity (recall) is 69%.
 The F1 score is therefore 0.82.

 ### ___Undersampling with Cluster Centroids___